From3/Portfolio-Stock_data_collector/README.md

 ## Usage

-To use the stock data collector, you can run it from IDE or shell.
+To use the stock data collector, you can run it from an IDE or a shell.

 Database credentials can be provided in script arguments, env variables, or inputs given when running the script.

-Arguments have a higher priority than env variables in case both are provided.
+***Arguments have a higher priority than env variables in case both are provided.***

 ---